2013 BMW X3 Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 According to reviewers, the 2013 BMW X3 offers a good balance of performance and practicality.
-It offers two powerful engine choices, which include a turbocharged four-cylinder engine that’s new for the 2013 model year, and good fuel economy ratings.
+Two powerful engine choices are available, including a turbocharged four-cylinder engine that’s new for the 2013 model year.
 Test drivers also praise the X3’s sharp handling, comfortable ride and strong brakes.

 - "As it is, the 2013 BMW X3 is one of the most appealing small luxury crossovers.
 It is arguably the sportiest example, providing the sort of handling composure and buttoned-down ride you'd expect from a BMW sport sedan.
 While the new turbo-4 delivers swift acceleration for the class, the xDrive35i turbo-6 goes above and beyond, offering a degree of get-up-and-go that nothing else in the class can match." -- Edmunds